Corporate GovernanceCorporate Governance Guidelines

 Article 22

-The Company will establish the Nomination and Remuneration Advisory Committee as an advisory body to the Board of Directors.
+The Company shall establish the Nomination and Remuneration Advisory Committee as an advisory body to the Board of Directors.

 2

-The number of the Nomination and Remuneration Advisory Committee shall be equal to or above three, the majority of whom shall be Independent Outside Directors in order to secure the independence of the committee.
+The number of members of the Nomination and Remuneration Advisory Committee shall be three or more, the majority of whom shall be Independent Outside Directors in order to secure the independence of the committee.

 3

-The Nomination and Remuneration Advisory Committee will consider matters relating to the nomination of officers such as the election and dismissal of the Company’s Directors, matters relating to the remuneration, etc. that Directors of the Company will receive and other necessary matters, and will provide its opinions to the Board of Directors.
+The Nomination and Remuneration Advisory Committee shall consider matters relating to the nomination of officers such as the election and dismissal of the Company’s Directors, matters relating to the remuneration, etc. that Directors of the Company shall receive and other necessary matters, and shall provide its opinions to the Board of Directors.

 (Remuneration, Etc. for Directors, etc.)